Computer Glasses & Designer Frames in East Plano

 You might want to consider buying photochromic lenses, which provide both UV and blue light protection whether you're indoors or out in the sun.
 When exposed to UV rays, the lenses automatically darken, and become clear again once indoors.

-At Switalski Eye Care in Plano we offer a variety of blue light glasses and lenses.
+At Switalski Eye Care in East Plano we offer a variety of blue light glasses and lenses.
 Contact us today to discuss your ideal pair of lenses with features to match your look and lifestyle.

 Q: Where can blue light be found?